panosc-eu/panosc/Work Packages/WP8 User Training/MeetingMinutes/2019-05-01_ESS_Weekly.md

 * Communication to outside world.
 We should place minutes from meetings in github repo even though only local staff participates.
 We should however be better at communicating to outside world -  JIRA is for instance an internal system.
 Agreed to invite everyone interested in VC in.
 Thomas will invite.
+* We don't think the current google calendar is the right solution for a PaNOSC calendar, because it requires that viewers have a google account.